Clouds and the Earth's Radiant Energy System: Radiation Budget Instruments

-The measurements of the CERES instruments was to be furthered by the Radiation Budget Instrument (RBI) to be launched on Joint Polar Satellite System-2 (JPSS-2) in 2021, JPSS-3 in 2026, and JPSS-4 in 2031.
+The measurements of the CERES instruments were to be furthered by the Radiation Budget Instrument (RBI) to be launched on Joint Polar Satellite System-2 (JPSS-2) in 2021, JPSS-3 in 2026, and JPSS-4 in 2031.
 The project was cancelled on January 26, 2018; NASA cited technical, cost, and schedule issues and the impact of anticipated RBI cost growth on other programs.

+Libera

+NASA announced in February 2020 its selection of the Libera instrument to launch on JPSS-3 by the end of 2027.
+Libera is planned to provide data continuity and updated capabilities.
+LASP is the lead instrument developer.

 Operating modes

 CERES operates in three scanning modes: across the satellite ground track (cross-track), along the direction of the satellite ground track (along-track), and in a Rotating Azimuth Plane (RAP).
-In RAP mode, the radiometers scan in elevation as they rotate in azimuth, thus acquiring radiance measurement from a wide range of viewing angles.
-Until February 2005, on Terra and Aqua satellites one of CERES instruments scanned in cross-track mode while the other was in RAP or along-track mode.
+In RAP mode, the radiometers scan in elevation as they rotate in azimuth, thus acquiring radiance measurements from a wide range of viewing angles.
+Until February 2005, on Terra and Aqua satellites, one of the CERES instruments scanned in cross-track mode while the other was in RAP or along-track mode.
 The instrument operating in RAP scanning mode took two days of along-track data every month.
-However the multi-angular CERES data allowed to derive new models which account for anisotropy of the viewed scene, and allow TOA radiative flux retrieval with enhanced precision.
+However, the multi-angular CERES data allowed to derive new models which account for the anisotropy of the viewed scene and allow TOA radiative flux retrieval with enhanced precision.

+All CERES instruments are in Sun-synchronous orbit.
+Comparable geostationary data between 60°S and 60°N are also applied within "balanced and filled" data products to provide a diurnally complete representation of the radiation budget and to account for cloud changes between CERES observation times.

 Calibration methods

+The CERES instruments were designed to provide enhanced measurement stability and precision; however, achieving and ensuring absolute accuracy over time was also known to remain an ongoing challenge.
+Despite the more advanced capability of CERES to monitor Earth's TOA radiative fluxes globally and with relative accuracy, the only practical way to estimate the absolute magnitude of EEI (as of 2020) is through an inventory of the energy change in the climate system.
+Consequently, an important constraint within CERES data products has been the anchoring of EEI at one point in time to a value which corresponds to several years of ARGO data.